Nakshatra1610/ClaimEase/README.md

-# Claims-Management-System
+# ClaimEase
-This is Java Full-stack project built as part of Cognizant Internship.
+Java Full-stack project

 These are the following services provided: